-Lecturer: Dr J. Pichon and Dr C. Watt No. of lectures: 12

-Prerequisite courses: Logic and Proof and Semantics of Programming Languages
+Lecturer: Dr J. Pichon No. of lectures: 12 Suggested hours of supervisions: 3 Prerequisite courses: Logic and Proof and Semantics of Programming Languages

-The course introduces two program logics, Hoare Logic and Temporal Logic, and uses them to formally specify and verify imperative programs and systems.
+The course introduces two verification methods, Hoare Logic and Temporal Logic, and uses them to formally specify and verify imperative programs and systems.

-One main aim is to introduce Hoare logic for a simple imperative language and then to show how it can be used to formally specify programs (along with discussion of soundness and completeness), and also how to use it in a mechanised program verifier.
+The first aim is to introduce Hoare logic for a simple imperative language and then to show how it can be used to formally specify programs (along with discussion of soundness and completeness), and also how to use it in a mechanised program verifier.

-The second thrust is to introduce temporal properties, show how these can describe the behaviour of systems, and finally to introduce model-checking algorithms which determine whether properties hold or find counter-examples.
+The second aim is to introduce model checking: to show how temporal models can be used to represent systems, how temporal logic can describe the behaviour of systems, and finally to introduce model-checking algorithms to determine whether properties hold, and to find counter-examples.